ajd213/hypercubes/README.md

 ```

+In the directory `analysis/`, the `test_distributions.py` file includes many unit tests pertaining to properties of the Hamiltonians.

 ## An example calculation: locating the percolation transition

 It is known analytically that the location of the percolation transition is $p_c = 1/N$ in the limit $N\to\infty$.
 In this example, we show that the transition is apparent even for modest $N$.
 The code for this example is located in analysis/percolation_transition.py.